Should I Hire an MBA Admissions Consultant? Best Practices for Getting into Business School

 The following groups of applicants can benefit from an admissions consultant:

-- Candidates for whom a gap exists between their aspirations and their profile.
-This includes:
+3. Candidates with a gap between their aspirations and their profile.

-- International candidates who are non-native English speakers, and who are applying to a top-50 business school in the United States.
+5. International candidates who are non-native English speakers and who are applying to a top-50 business school in the United States.

-- Candidates working at companies which don’t offer business school application counseling to employees and don’t employ many MBAs that are willing to provide free advice.
+6. Candidates working at companies that don’t offer business school application counseling to employees and don’t employ many MBAs willing to provide free advice.

-- Well-qualified applicants, especially from underrepresented groups, likely to win scholarships that may defray some or all of the costs of admission consulting.
+7. Well-qualified applicants (especially from underrepresented groups) who are likely to win scholarships.
+This may defray some or all of the costs of admission consulting.

 How Should I Select a Consultant?